-۱. According to John 5:39-40, what is the great purpose of the Scriptures?
+1. According to John 5:39-40, what is the great purpose of the Scriptures?
 2. According to the words of Philip in John 1:45, what is the main purpose and theme of the Old Testament?

-ST STUDYING THE HOLY SCRIPTURES TES: The phrase, "the Law and the Prophets," was employed in the time of Christ as a erence to the entire Old Testament.
-The revelation of Jesus Christ does not begin in the w Testament; rather, it is seen in the very first words of the Scriptures!
-3. Bible reveals not only the person of Jesus but also the salvation that can be found in Himne.
+ST STUDYING THE HOLY SCRIPTURES NOTES: The phrase, "the Law and also the prophets," was employed in the time of Christ as a reference to the entire Old Testament.
+The revelation of Jesus Christ does not begin in the New Testament; rather, it is seen in the very first words of the Scriptures!
+3. e Bible reveals not only the person of Jesus but also the salvation that can be found in Himne.
 What do the following texts teach us about this truth? a.
 John 20:30-31 b.
-II Timothy 3:15 1. ture Wo wis e teaching found in the above texts is extremely important for the student of the Scripes.
+II Timothy 3:15 4. ture Wo wis e teaching found in the above texts is extremely important for the student of the Scripes.
 The knowledge of mere facts and precepts is not the purpose of our study of God's rd; the purpose is the knowledge of Christ, "in whom are hidden all the treasures of dom and knowledge" (Colossians 2:3).
 The study of the Bible is more than an intellectual ercise; it is the search for a Person-God in Christ.
 What does Jeremiah 9:23-24 teach us but this truth?

-THE PURPOSE OF THE BIBLE (PART ONE) TI HE BIBLE IS THE BASIS OF OUR FAITH bre e are saved by faith (Ephesians 2:8), and without faith it is impossible to please God (Hesall:6).
+THE PURPOSE OF THE BIBLE (PART ONE)

+TI НЕ E BIBLE IS THE BASIS OF OUR FAITH br e are saved by faith (Ephesians 2:8), and without faith it is impossible to please God (H s 11:6).
 But what is faith?
-Only the Bible gives us a clear answer to this crucial question.
-1. Нс ow does the Bible define faith in Hebrews 11:1? a.
-Faith is the A of that for which we have H b.
-Faith is the C of what we have not S NOTES: Hebrews 11:1 gives us one of the most important definitions of faith fo in the entire Bible; however, to understand its full significance, we must answer questions.
+Only the Bible gives us a clear answer to this crucial question. e- 1. Нс ow does the Bible define faith in Hebrews 11:1? a.
+Faith is the A of things H for. b.
+Faith is the C of things not S NOTES: Hebrews 11:1 gives us one of the most important definitions of faith found in the entire Bible; however, to understand its full significance, we must answer two questions.
 First , how can we have assurance of our hope?
-Answer: We can have assurance of that for which we hope because God has promised it in His W Second , how can we have the conviction of what we have never seen?
-Answer: can have conviction of what we have not seen because God has promised it in Word.
-2. tw wa lie Romans 4:18-21, the Bible give us a powerful illustration regarding the relationship beteen the Word of God and faith.
-Abraham was nearly a hundred years old, his wife Sarahas sterile, and they still had no children.
-But in spite of these circumstances, Abraham beved in the promise of God-he believed that he would have a son.
-According to Romans 21, what was the basis or foundation of his confidence? a.
-Abraham was fully A (that he would have a son) because God had P NOTES: Abraham could not see his son who had not been born, and the circumstances discouraged hope.
+Answer: We can have the assurance of that for which we hope because God has promised it in His Word.
+Second , how can we have the conviction of what we have never seen?
+Answer: We can have conviction of what we have not seen because God has promised it in His Word.
+2. tw wa lie Romans 4:18-21, the Bible give us a powerful illustration regarding the relationship by een the Word of God and faith.
+Abraham was nearly a hundred years old, his wife Saras sterile, and they still had no children.
+But in spite of these circumstances, Abraham be eved in the promise of God-he believed that he would have a son.
+According to Roma 21, what was the basis or foundation of his confidence? ah e- a.
+Abraham was fully C (that he would have a son) because Go od had P NOTES: Abraham could not see his son who had not been born, and the circumstances discouraged hope.
 However, Abraham was assured that he would have a son because God promised it and was able to perform what He had promised!
 Abraham's faith was based upon the Word of God and the integrity of God's character.
-Here we learn a valuable lesson: genuine faith is impossible apart from the knowledge of
+Here we learn a valuable lesson: genuine faith is impossible apart from the knowledge of God's promises.

-God's promises.